 During our trip through Flores Island, we visited the impressive Mount Kelimutu.
 It’s a volcanic peak where craters are filled with water and form 3 amazing lakes: the Tiwu Ata Mbubu, Tiwu Nuwa Muri Koo Fai and Tiwu Ata Polo.

-After sleeping in the small village of Moni, at 4 am, we are ready to climb up the Mount Kelimutu and enjoy a spectacular sunrise.
+After sleeping in the small village of Moni, at 4 am, we are ready to climb up Mount Kelimutu and enjoy a spectacular sunrise.
 The peak rises for 1600 meters, and it’s well known because its 3 water basins have a different colour: turquoise, dark green and black.

 Kelimutu means the “Boiling Mountain”, and according to the legend, the souls of those who died at a young age live in the Tiwu Nuwa Muri Koo Fai, the largest of the three and that change the colour between turquoise and blue.

-In Tiwu Ata Polo is where the bewitched souls rest and it’s changed the colour between dark green and dark red, whereas the Tiwu Ata Mbupu is the resting place for the elderly souls with its black watercolour.
+In Tiwu Ata Polo is where the bewitched souls rest, and it’s changed the colour between dark green and dark red, whereas the Tiwu Ata Mbupu is the resting place for the elderly souls with its black watercolour.

 Need to Know about Kelimutu

-We rented a car with driver/guide through the local tour operator Komodo blessing adventure in Labuan Bajo.
-It’s not possible to make a daily trip from Labuan Bajo because the volcano is more than 400 km away and it takes about 10 hours to reach it.
+We rented a car with a driver/guide through the local tour operator Komodo blessing adventure in Labuan Bajo.
+It’s not possible to make a daily trip from Labuan Bajo because the volcano is more than 400 km away, and it takes about 10 hours to reach it.
 Therefore, if you are in Labuan Bajo, you need a couple of days.
 The fastest and easiest way to visit Keli Mutu is to book with a local tour operator.
-Alternatively, you can ask at the Bajo airport where you’ll find a taxi desk that offers taxi rides through the island.
+Alternatively, you can ask at Bajo airport, where you’ll find a taxi desk that offers taxi rides through the island.
 In case you decide to take the local transportation, take in mind that you’ll need more than 2 days since the road to cross the island is hilly, plenty of curves and not that good.
 It’s easier to plan a daily trip if you sleep in Maumere, a city only 100 km away from the volcano.
 Maumere has a tiny airport with a flight to Bali Denpasar.

-The base to climb the Mount Kelimutu is the small village of Moni, located only a few minutes away from the entrance gate.
+The base to climb Mount Kelimutu is the small village of Moni, located only a few minutes away from the entrance gate.
 The town is always busy, especially during the peak season (June to August) and it’s better if you book in advance for your accommodation.